 Depending on your plans, a truly unique but also familiar space for your guests will make everyone feel welcome and comfortable at all times.
-Don’t go for the easy option and hold it in the office, change up the location slightly and add some excitement amongst the familiarity.
-You can find a whole host of fun and interesting venues using our free and easy to use venue finder right here.
+Don’t go for the easy option and hold it in the office, change up the location slightly and add some excitement to the familiarity.
+You can find a whole host of fun and interesting venues using our free and easy-to-use venue finder right here.

 Another great ice-breaker, a nice welcome drink can help everyone feel at home and settle any pre-party nerves.
 Be sure to stock up and have a range of different alcoholic and non-alcoholic beverages as the night continues.

 Of course, for an office party, there will be some degree of moderation involved.
 Don’t pin all your hopes on the night being great because of the drinks.
 Centre the night around your planned activities, using drinks as a welcome addition, rather than making them the most important aspect of the party.

 Don’t be too shy to enjoy the party yourself!
 As manager and organiser, it can be easy to sit on the sidelines and let everyone else have fun.
 Break the mould and be sure to mingle, have fun and make everyone feel comfortable.
 This will rub off on everyone else and will help all involved enjoy the moment in a relaxed atmosphere.